[Estimated reading time: 5 minutes, 45 seconds]

 But, if they earned the average return of the global stock index (9.67%) they’d have grown their wealth to more than £1.1 million today.

-Know this…for every 7 years you wait to invest, you must invest twice as much money per year to end up with the same amount…
+Know that for every 7 years you wait to invest, you must invest twice as much money per year to end up with the same amount.

 Because you'll never be younger than you are right now, start investing today.